amandah5/amandah5/README.md

 * 🌐 Natural Languages: English (native), Spanish (intermediate), French (beginner)

 ## Projects
+* **Song Genre Classifier** - Python program exploring several multiclass classification models, including multinomial Naive Bayes and logistic regression, to classify a song into one of five possible genres based on features extracted from lyrics.
-* **Spanish Language Learning Helper** – Python program providing feedback on Spanish translations.
+* **Spanish Language Learning Helper** – Exploratory Python program that provides feedback on Spanish translations, based on common language-learning errors such as verb tense and agreement.
 Implements tokenization, lemmatization, and POS tagging.
-* **Song Genre Classifier (coming soon)** - Python program exploring several multiclass classification models, including multinomial Naive Bayes and logistic regression, to classify a song into one of five possible genres based on features extracted from lyrics.

 ## More Fun Facts...
 * 🪩 Dancer!
 I have a dance degree.
 I approach all my work with a sense of discipline, focus, and rhythm.
 Ask me about my experience as a professional dancer in a traveling circus...